Romelu Lukaku: 2023–present

 During qualifying for UEFA Euro 2024, Lukaku scored 14 goals in eight appearances, breaking the record for goals scored by a player in a European Championship qualifying campaign.
 On 28 May 2024, he was selected in the 25-man squad for the Euro 2024.
 On 17 June, he was denied two goals by VAR in the opening match against Slovakia, which ended in a 1–0 defeat.

+On 15 May 2026, he was selected in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 26 June, he netted a goal in a 5–1 victory over New Zealand, becoming Belgium's top scorer at the World Cup with six goals, breaking the tie with Marc Wilmots; he later also set-up Alexis Saelemaekers's goal during the match.
+During the Round of 32 match against Senegal, he scored in regular time as the match ended in a 2–2 draw.
+However, he allowed Youri Tielemans to take the extra-time penalty that secured his team's victory, later explaining that he was not mentally prepared to take it himself.
+On 6 July, he came on as a substitute and scored Belgium's fourth goal in stoppage time in a 4–1 win over hosts the United States in the round of 16, sending Belgium into the quarter-finals.

+Player profile

 Style of play

 Lukaku is a left-footed player, who in 2014 was named by The Guardian as one of the ten most promising young players in Europe.
-A large and physically powerful striker from an early age, with an eye for goal, Lukaku has been known to use his physicality to get around defenders.
-However, despite his size, strength, physical build and ability to hold-up play with his back to goal, his favoured role is not as a target-man in the centre, but as an out-and-out striker or poacher; due to his tactical versatility, he is also capable of playing as a winger.
-A well-rounded forward, who is also strong in the air, beyond his physical qualities and goalscoring ability, he possesses pace, athleticism, awareness, good link-up play, technical attributes and vision, as well as an ability to get into good attacking positions or create space for teammates with his intelligent runs off the ball.
+A large and physically powerful striker from an early age, Lukaku has been known to use his physicality to get around defenders.
+Despite his size, strength and ability to hold up play with his back to goal, his favoured role is not as a target-man, but as an out-and-out striker or poacher.
+He has also sometimes played as a winger.
+A well-rounded forward, who is also strong in the air, he possesses pace, athleticism, awareness, good link-up play, technical attributes and vision, as well as an ability to get into good attacking positions or create space for teammates with his intelligent runs off the ball.
 Although he was once criticised by pundits for his limited defensive contribution, he has since been praised by his managers for his work-rate off the ball.
-However, despite his ability, he has also come into criticism in the media at times over his movement and first touch.
+He has also come into criticism in the media at times over his movement and first touch.

 Influences

-In a 2016 interview with ESPN, Lukaku named Didier Drogba and Nicolas Anelka as the two strikers who made him want to play for Chelsea, but said that Ronaldo was his idol: "Ronaldo changed football.
-He was the one you would look at.
-You would see him doing step-overs and you were thinking: 'Who does this?'
-You would see defenders falling over and you were like: 'Wow'.
-The goals that he scored, and at crucial times.
-He scored goals where you were like: 'Oh man, this is not serious.'"
-Crediting the former Brazilian striker as his major influence as a kid, Lukaku added: "He changed the dimension of a striker.
-He was fast, he can dribble like a winger, run like a sprinter, he was as strong as an ox."
-When mentioned that he shares certain characteristics with the Brazilian, Lukaku responded: "Be like Ronaldo?
-There is only one Ronaldo."
+In a 2016, Lukaku named Didier Drogba and Nicolas Anelka as the two strikers who made him want to play for Chelsea, but said that Ronaldo was his idol, and the major influence on him as a child.